jwuillou8/hydejack-starter-kit/_projects/bindeeplearning.md

 sitemap: false
 ---

-Deep Learning is costly in term of energy and computational ressources.
+Deep Learning and HD computing have very distinct qualities and advantages.

+I am running several experiments to compare these and also integrate both technologies.

+My work includes binary neural networks, binary embeddings and application of these strategies to various datasets.
+For instance, in certain cases we found that classification scores could be improved by using the above mentionned approaches.

-By using High dimensional computing to model data, we empirically found that classification scores could be improved or/and computational ressources reduced.
+#By using High dimensional computing to model data, we empirically found that classification scores could be improved or/and computational ressources reduced.